raymondnumbergenerator/eau-website/README.md

 ## Development Setup

 1. Fork this repository and clone your fork.
-2. Add this repository as the upstream remote with `git remote add upstream <URL for this repository>`.
+2. Add this repository as the upstream remote with `git remote add upstream <URL for this repository>`

 ## First-time setup
 1. `cd` into the directory and set up the virtual environment with `virtualenv -p python3 venv`.